logicly-au/docs.iar-dst.online/level-of-care/level-of-care-3.rst

 Other clinical interventions that may be required
 ---------------------------------------------------

-   * community based psychiatry
+   * community based psychiatry, and

-   * clinical care coordination services within primary care (if more than 2 services are involved in providing care)
+   * clinical care coordination services within primary care (if more than 2 services are involved in providing care).

 Support services